survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ### Defining a Split Point Using `require.ensure`

-It is possible to achieve the same with `require.ensure`.
+It's possible to achieve the same with `require.ensure`.
 Consider the full example below:

 ```javascript
 export default function () {